mandisimakwakwa/JobPostJavaAnalytics/README.md

 # JobPostJavaAnalytics

 ## Description
-A java application that uses job post data from a csv to do data analytics by processing the data via kafka
+A collection of microservice based java applications that use job post data from a csv to do data analytics by processing the data via kafka.

 ### Java Project Setup
 1. Install JAVA openJDK 1.8